uuuchit/angular-wizard/README.md

   </step>
 </wizard>
 ```
+[title] is optional.
+Default value is Step 1  Step 2 and so on.

 You can set color of steps navigation bottom bar .
 Simply pass  [color]="#ccc"  -- color of your choice in wizard tag. see above template for example. default color is blue.